 The show got its name in 1994 when Moya Doherty created an act to fill time while judges tallied their votes for the Eurovision Song Contest.

-Enjoying Irish music is a fun and timeless way to share your Irish side with others.
+Enjoying the music of Ireland is a fun and timeless way to share your Irish side with others.

 If you enjoyed this page, please take a moment to share your feedback about it, or any other part of our site.
 Use the comment section below, or our contact form here.

-Also, please remember to register for our monthly newsletter (upper right corner of this page) to get regular updates and great ideas sent directly to your inbox!
+Also, please remember to register for our monthly newsletter (bottom of this page) to get regular updates and great ideas sent directly to your inbox!